swisspost/apikana/README.md

 }
 ```

+Annotations like `@pattern` can be used to specify more precise constraints.
+They correspond to the [JSON Schema validation keywords](https://json-schema.org/latest/json-schema-validation.html#rfc.section.6).

 The `src/style` directory can contain `css` and image files which can be used to style the generated HTML document.